August 2021 Clinical Policy Updates

-- Lena has been fully vaccinated with two doses of the Moderna vaccine in February 2021 and will continue to follow all CDC and state guidelines for PPE, social distancing, vaccination recommendations, etc.
+- Lena has been fully vaccinated with two doses of the Moderna vaccine and a booster in October 2021 and will continue to follow all CDC and state guidelines for PPE, social distancing, vaccination recommendations, etc.

-- If Lena has any symptoms or have potentially been exposed, I will immediately get tested, notify any exposed clients, and reschedule in-person visits until I am cleared to return to work.
+- If Lena has any symptoms or have potentially been exposed, she will immediately get tested, notify any exposed clients, and reschedule in-person visits until she is cleared to return to work.

 - Clients and their partner/s and children will be required to wear masks per CDC and Washington DOH Guidelines.
 We recognize the systemic barriers to childcare and will continue to allow children during visits, but encourage clients to minimize the number of people they bring with them as best as possible.